-The rest of this paper is organized as follows: Section 2. reviews the FBS method.
-Section 3. presents our Linux implementation design of the FBS method.
-Section 4. concludes this paper with some future works.
+The rest of this paper is organized as follows: Section II reviews the FBS method.
+Section III presents our Linux implementation design of the FBS method.
+Section IV shows our experiment using Linux PC.
+Section V concludes this paper with some future works.

-2. Review of FBS Method
+II.
+Review of FBS Method